awfixers-stuff/axylos-iso/README.md

 </p>

 <p align="center">
-Introducing a new minimal Arch-based GNU/Linux Distribution
+(RE)Introducing a new minimal Arch-based GNU/Linux Distribution
 </p>

 <h1 align="center">apply to join the <a href="https://awfixer.link/discord">Discord</a></h1>